the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 You're building the IP that ensures your agent doesn't just work.
 **It wins.**

+Try implementing just one 3T eval missing from your stack this week.
+You might be surprised by what you learn.

 Of course, there are a whole lot more to evals than I've covered here.